jlozovei/jlozovei.github.io/README.md

 This is the site for my open source portfolio.
 Here you'll find some nice projects I've made to the community.
 If you're looking for my commercial portfolio, you should try [jlozovei.dev/portfolio](https://jlozovei.dev/portfolio).

-The repo only contains the source code - to properly view, go to [jlozovei.github.io](https://jlozovei.github.io).
+The repo only contains the source code - to properly view the projects, go to [jlozovei.github.io](https://jlozovei.github.io).

 ## :game_die: Commercial x Open source portfolio